kd-boss/WinUtility/README.md

 it's interface (THIS IS THE ONE INTERFACE THAT FOLKS CAN EXTEND).
 There is a SslClientSocket class that impliments a Stream socket for ssl.
 Yes, it works, at least to pull say, google's search page, it's quite unfinished, probably buggy as all get at, so if you use it, be awaire of this, and do so carefully.
 Known issues include the execption struct in it, FormatMessage isn't called correcly and frankly, the complexity of getting this class so much as working has taken up my enegery directed to this file.

+The socket classes use std::function for their callbacks (ie connect, recieve, and close).

 Check back periodically, I'll add new stuff as I get done with it.